jseppi/angular-dropdowns/README.md

 angular-dropdowns
 =================

-Dropdown directives for AngularJS (Version 1.1.5).
+Dropdown directives for AngularJS (1.1.5, 1.2.x).

 Includes both a select-style dropdown and a menu-style dropdown.
 The menu-style dropdown attaches to an existing element (button, link, div, etc), whereas the select-style dropdown replaces the element it is attached to.